f2prateek/dart/README.md

 ```

 Simply call one of the `inject()` methods, which will delegate to generated code.
-You can inject from an Activity (which uses it's intent extras), Fragment (which use it's arguments)
+You can inject from an Activity (which uses its intent extras), Fragment (which uses its arguments)
 or directly from a Bundle.

 The key used for the extra will be the field name by default.
 However, it can be set manually as a parameter in the annotation: `@InjectExtra("key")`